Community Homes Initiative

 The Opportunity

-The acquisition of these 248 mostly single-family homes will preserve affordable rental rates and provide new homeownership opportunities for low and moderate income families and individuals.
+The acquisition of these 248 mostly single-family homes will preserve affordable rental rates and provide new homeownership opportunities for neighbors with limited incomes.

 Key goals and objectives for the properties include:

-• Partnering with other local housing nonprofits to assure 50 % of the homes are sold to low and moderate income households within 5-10 years.
+• Partnering with other local housing nonprofits to assure 50 % of the homes are sold to households with limited incomes within 5-10 years.
 Through the Community Homes Land Trust, current tenants who desire to purchase their home have the opportunity to do so.

 • Investing $4.5 million to renew the properties with special attention to increasing energy efficiency, indoor air quality, and environmental stability of the homes.

-• Hiring local contractors who are committed to employing low income residents of the neighborhoods in which the homes are located.
+• Hiring local contractors who are committed to employing residents with limited incomes of the neighborhoods in which the homes are located.

 • Creating green, energy-efficient, Green Star Certified homes through a grant from the Wege Foundation.